01mf02/jq-lang-spec/spec.typ

   In that case, $"catch"$ analyses the output of $g$ with input $x$:
   If $g$ yields no output, then it returns the original input value $v$, and if $g$ yields output, all its output is mapped to errors!
+  This behaviour might seem peculiar, but it makes sense when we consider the jq way of implementing updates via paths:
+  When evaluating some update $mu update sigma$ with an input value $v$, the filter $mu$ may only return paths to data contained within $v$.
+  When $mu$ is $"try" f "catch" g$, the filter $g$ only receives inputs that stem from errors, and because $v$ cannot contain errors, these inputs cannot be contained in $v$.
+  Consequentially, $g$ can never return any path pointing to $v$.
-  The only way, therefore, to get out alive from a $"catch"$ is to return ... nothing.
+  The only way, therefore, to get out alive from a $"catch"$ is for $g$ to return ... nothing.
 - $"break"(var(x))$: Break out from the update.#footnote[
     Note that unlike in @semantics, we do not define the update semantics of
     $"label" var(x) | f$, which could be used to resume an update after a $"break"$.